-Dr Jason Butler is a clinical haematologist with Icon, consulting at Icon’s South Brisbane, Chermside and North Lakes clinics.
+Dr Jason Butler is a clinical haematologist at Icon Cancer Centre South Brisbane, Chermside and North Lakes.

 Dr Butler completed his dual training in clinical and laboratory haematology in 2004 following a research posting at the Queensland Institute of Medical Research investigating the role of bcl-2 in primary resistance in chronic myeloid leukaemia.
 Following a fellowship year at the Bone Marrow Transplant Unit, Royal Brisbane and Women’s Hospital, he has been, until recently, a full-time senior staff specialist with that unit.
 In addition, he has provided outreach clinic support to the Nambour General Hospital and locum tenens roles for Icon.
 Dr Butler also completed a Masters in Medical Science (Clinical Epidemiology) to assist with development of investigator-initiator research studies.